 Some of the most destructive insect pests like mealybugs, mites, whiteflies, and aphids can be controlled by this method.

 When you are ready to apply, dilute one tablespoon of the concentrate in four cups of water and spray your plants.
 Use this measurement as a guide for larger spray batches.

 15. Eucalyptus Oil

-To use it, mix one teaspoon of Eucalyptus oil and half a teaspoon of liquid soap in two cups of water.
+To use it, mix one teaspoon of Eucalyptus oil and half a teaspoon of liquid soap with two cups of water.
 Shake well and coat your plants with the solution.